 Step 6: Taxes, Licensing & Income Reporting

-In Alabama, all LLCs are required to file a Business Privilege Tax Return and Annual Report with the Department of Revenue on or before three and a half months after the beginning of the LLC’s taxable year.
+Alabama imposes a specific Business Privilege Tax on all its LLCs.
+The rate depends on your federal taxable income, with a minimum of $100.
+To pay this tax, file a Business Privilege Tax Return and Annual Report with the Department of Revenue in the first three and a half months of the LLC’s taxable year.

-If not making a payment, send your return, Form BPT-V to:
+If not making a payment, send your Form BPT-V to:

 Alabama Department of Revenue